Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 Fast forward to today — after living here since 2019, working as travel guides and helping hundreds of visitors plan smarter trips — we’ve learned that most buffets in Vegas are designed for quantity, not quality.

-With today’s Las Vegas buffet prices (full details below), it’s tough to get a real bargain in 2025 or 2026—even if you eat a lot.
+With today’s Las Vegas buffet prices (full details below), it’s tough to get a real bargain in 2026—even if you eat a lot.

 Going to a Vegas buffet is more of an intentional splurge for travelers who want to experience a huge variety of dishes in one meal.